Production Management System Definition:

 Production Management System Meaning:

-Production management means planning, organizing, directing, and controlling all production actions.
-Production management converts raw materials into finished goods or products.
-Production management also deals with decision-making about the quality, quantity, and cost of production.
-It is operated by management principles of production.
+Production management involves planning, organizing, directing, and controlling all production actions.
+Its main goal is to convert raw materials into finished goods or products.
+Production management also involves making decisions about the quality, quantity, and cost of production.
+It is guided by management principles specific to production.

 Production management is a part of business management.
 It is also called a Production Function.
 Production management is now replaced by operations management.

-The main objective of production management is to produce goods and services of the right quality, right quantity, at the short duration of the right time and within low cost.
-It also tries to improve the efficiency level.
-A well reputable organization can face
+The main objective of production management is to produce goods and services of the right quality and quantity, within a short duration of time and at low cost.
+It also aims to improve efficiency levels.
+A reputable organization can effectively face competition with the help of production management, which makes full or optimum use of available production capacity.

 Types of Production Management System